Last Updated: 25th August 2020

 If you are considering launching your own independent magazine, then this article on the Business of Fashion web site offers some general information on the subject – and MagazinePublisher.com has a guide to startups here.

-It should be noted that ABC figures are filed by the publishers themselves and not every comic on the British news stand is ABC listed.
+As noted above, ABC figures are filed by the publishers themselves and not every comic on the British news stand is ABC listed.
 2000AD, the last remaining originated weekly adventure comic not based on licensed properties, and Judge Dredd Megazine are notable exceptions, as are most of the titles published by Titan Magazines and Panini UK.

 Estimated sales on 2000AD, vary wildly but are believed to be lower than 20,000, despite the continued efforts by publishers Rebellion to promote the title beyond their regular readership.
 DC Thomson’s last surviving pocket library title, the war comic Commando, also does not report but ist sales remain strong, with four new issues released on a regular basis through the year.